Exponential time differencing for matrix-valued dynamical systems: Introduction

 The structure of this paper is as follows: We first review the basic idea of ETD algorithms in their extension to matrix-valued equations.
-A particular focus are commutator relations that make the study of ETD algorithms in the matrix case fundamentally different to the scalar case.
-We then introduce a first-order matrix-ETD scheme, and two second-order algorithms, a matrix-ETD multistep scheme and a matrix-ETD Runge-Kutta scheme.
-After the theoretical analysis, we illustrate these novel methods in a variety of examples.
-In the last section of the paper, we discuss a more complicated application stemming from continuous graph neural networks.
-This problem is different from the previous ones in the sense that it involves (a) non-square matrices and (b) lacks certain commutation relations.
-We show how both these difficulties can be overcome and the previously developed methods can be adapted to this case as well.
-All schemes derived in this paper are explicit schemes.
+A particular focus is on commutator relations that make the study of ETD algorithms in the matrix case fundamentally different from the scalar case.
+We then introduce a first-order matrix-ETD (METD) scheme, and two second-order algorithms, a METD multistep scheme and a METD Runge-Kutta scheme.
+We also introduce a general METD$p$ multistep construction that achieves order-$p$ accuracy by systematically retaining nested commutator corrections, and provide a complete error analysis establishing both local consistency and global convergence of order $p$ (Theorems~\ref{thm:metdp_local} and~\ref{thm:metdp_global}).
+We then extend the methodology to non-commuting coefficient matrices using the Baker--Campbell--Hausdorff series.
+After the theoretical analysis, we illustrate the methods on (i) a low-dimensional differential Lyapunov test that isolates commutator effects, (ii) a stiff nonlinear Allen–Cahn benchmark arising from PDE discretization, and (iii) a large-scale Lyapunov system governing turbulent jet fluctuations.
+Finally, we discuss an application to continuous graph neural networks involving non-square matrices and non-commuting coefficients, demonstrating how the extensions can be combined.
+All schemes derived in this paper are explicit.